brainhack-school2020/BHS_project_Jonathan/README.md

 ### Background

--Although MEG and fMRI are very different signals, they both reflect some aspects of neuronal activity
+- Although MEG and fMRI are very different signals, they both reflect some aspects of neuronal activity

--Functional connectivity assess the statistical dependence between the activity (time-series) of different brain regions
+- Functional connectivity assess the statistical dependence between the activity (time-series) of different brain regions

--After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.
+- After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.

--Once we have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!
+- Once we have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!

 ### Tools